Professional content writers can rejoice.

-In short, the internet’s most powerful force is now behind skillful, authoritative writing that helps people more easily find the information they want.
+In short, the internet’s most powerful force now favor skillful, authoritative writing.
 This is especially true in sensitive areas like medicine, finance, and healthcare, where the stakes for misinformation are higher.
 If you want to give your SEO a boost, it’s important to hire professional content writers with industry knowledge.

 Professional content writers yield higher rankings

-This is great news for us as internet users, because we’re exposed to better and better content from more qualified sources.
+This is great news for internet users, because it means we’ll be exposed to better content from more qualified sources.
 Content farms—known for paying writers measly sums to generate loads of chiefly insufferable material—were undermined greatly by this change.
-It has also been met with ire by flimsy organizations like Anti-Vaccine Movement, The Flat Earth Society, and Ken Ham’s Creation Museum, all of which claim their voices are being stifled.
+Flimsy organizations like Anti-Vaccine Movement, The Flat Earth Society, and Ken Ham’s Creation Museum all have expressed outrage, claiming that their voices are being stifled.
 Yet overall, Google’s new guidelines make for a better web experience with more respected voices now separated from the masses of chaff.

 Lousy content brings lousy results